-Cats are obligate carnivores which mean they must have meat in their diet in order to survive.
-Their primary ancestors lived on a diet of small rodents.
-They require a high protein diet with a variety of different nutrients such as taurine, arginine, calcium, niacin (vitamin B3), pyridoxine (vitamin B6) and thiamine (vitamin B1), to name a few.
+Cats are obligate carnivores which means they must have meat in their diet in order to survive.
+Their primary ancestors lived on a diet of small rodents and birds.
+Cats require a high protein diet with a variety of different nutrients such as taurine, arginine, calcium, niacin (vitamin B3), pyridoxine (vitamin B6) and thiamine (vitamin B1), to name a few.
 Many of these nutrients are found in animals only, making a vegetarian diet impossible for cats.

 Dietary requirements will change during the different life stages.

-- Young kittens require milk for the first three weeks of age, before slowly beginning to eat solid food, around six to ten weeks of age they will begin to wean.
+- Young kittens require milk for the first three weeks of life, before slowly beginning to eat solid food, around six to ten weeks of age they will begin to wean.

 - Pregnant or lactating females have higher nutritional requirements and your veterinarian may recommend feeding her a kitten diet.

 - Senior cats also have unique dietary requirements and should be fed a diet specifically for older cats and/or a special prescription diet to address any underlying medical conditions such as diabetes.

 There are two choices when feeding your cat, a commercially prepared diet, or homemade.
 These can be further divided into the following: